beartype/numerary/docs/whytho.md

 You know what?
 Never mind that.
 Where there’s a will, there’s a way.
-Note to self, “Solve the performance problems with protocols later, but we’re *definitely* onto something!”
+Note to self: *Self, solve the performance problems with protocols later.*
+But we’re *definitely* onto something!

 ### Lies!
 Upon lies!
 Upon lies!
 All the way down!